olgapombo/olgapombo.github.io/content/publications.md

 * *O valor cognitivo da árvore*/ The cognitive value of the tree
 * *A infinitude da queda no 'Teeteto' de Platão*/ The infinitude of the fall in Plato’s *Theaetetus*
 * *Por que é que Rousseau não é um utopista mas parece?*/ Why Rousseau is not an utopian but he seems to be
-* *Os lugares da ciência e da filosofia*/ The places of science and philosophy
 * *Oralidade, escrita.
 Uma revolução tecnológica eloquente para a compreensao do nosso presente*/ Orality, writing.
 A technological revolution eloquent for understanding our present
 * *A leitura no mundo de ontem e no mundo de amanhã*/ Reading in the world of yesterday and tomorrow
 * *Escola e Universidade.
 O desafio das tecnologias do conhecimento* /School and University.
 The challenges of Knowledge technologies.